 Further, you need to place your hummingbird feeder in a spot that’s easy for you to reach so that you can reach it to refill it, clean it and monitor it for pests.
 You can also check out this Perky-PetⓇ video on Hummingbird feeder placement.

 BONUS TIP: Don’t let good nectar go bad

 We hear this concern a lot at Perky-PetⓇ : “I never get any hummingbirds.
 What am I doing wrong?”
 And they often wonder if the feeder isn’t in the right place.
 But we know better.
 The first thing we ask after getting that sort of complaint is, “When was the last time you changed the bottle of hummingbird mix?”

 The answer, all too often, is: “It’s not empty, so why would I change it?”

 Well, there’s your problem!
 Hummingbird nectar can spoil or ferment, meaning hummingbirds will try it once or twice, but then it goes bad and they may never come back.
 You must change your feeder’s nectar, even if it looks like it hasn’t lost a drop, on a regular basis.
 During hot weather, change it every two days.
 In milder weather, once a week is fine.
 To make that chore easier, we offer Top-Fill Hummingbird Feeders that make it easier than ever before to empty, clean, and refill your feeder so it's back up and attracting hummers in no time!

-To further protect your hummingbird nectar from going bad, you’ll want to put your feeder in a place that gets a mix of sun and shade throughout the day.
+To further protect your hummingbird food from going bad, you’ll want to put your feeder in a place that gets a mix of sun and shade throughout the day.
 If the sun is too intense, the nectar can heat up and spoil or ferment in just a few hours.

 That being said, keeping a feeder completely in the shade isn’t ideal either.
 When you do that, it will be harder for you to see your visitors’ iridescent colors.
 You definitely don’t want to miss out on that!